liyue201/gostl/README.md

 }
 ```
 ### <a name="bloom_filter">bloom_filter</a>
 Boomfilter is used to quickly determine whether the data is in the collection.
 The bottom layer is implemented with bitmap, which uses less memory than map.
 The disadvantage is that it does not support deletion and has a certain error rate.
-Thread safety is supported , supports data export and reconstruction through exported data.
+Goroutine safety is supported , supports data export and reconstruction through exported data.

 ```go
 package main